Mlikh: Demographics

+In 2014, Muslims made up 53.88% and Christians made up 45.55% of registered voters in Mlikh.
+52.36% of the voters were Shitte Muslims and 36.96% were Maronite Catholics.

-The natives of Mlikh are Shia and Maronite-Christians.
+The natives of Mlikh are Metawli and Maronite-Christians.
 The village houses one church, one mosque, and a Hussainiya.

 Historical significance

 The village is home to a number of ancient "prophets" whose tombs are located on the mountain peaks surrounding Mlikh, including Burkab, and Sujud (believed by some scholars to be Oholiab, however his existence or this connection cannot be fully verified).
 Shia and Christian inhabitants of the village and of the southern Lebanese region make pilgrimages to the tombs.

 Notable people

 Amal Abou Zeid (born 5 June 1953) is a member of the Lebanese parliament, and is from Mlikh.
 He is a member of the National Commission for Economy, Trade, Industry and Planning in the Lebanese Parliament, since December 2016.